redhuntlabs/HTTPLoot/README.md

 The RedHunt Labs Research Team would like to extend credits to the creators & maintainers of [shhgit](https://github.com/eth0izzle/shhgit) for the regular expressions provided by them in their repository.

 **[`To know more about our Attack Surface Management platform, check out NVADR.`](https://redhuntlabs.com/nvadr)**

+And here comes the initial release of the tool.

+Features include:
+- simultaneous crawling & scanning
+- handling wildcards
+- automatic form filling
+- triggering error/debug pages
+- extracting secrets out of frontend
+- and many more...

+Checkout the [README](https://github.com/redhuntlabs/HTTPLoot/blob/master/README.md) for more!